 Most of the Red Sea diving is right off the shore and the sites aren’t loaded with tourists.
 I’ve probably ventured below the sunlit surface over 70 times in Dahab alone and never get bored.
 As I said there are loads of sites but here are my top recommendations for anyone looking to dive there, or just an excuse to return:

 This is a super-cool dive.
 You enter a hole in the rocks and dive down (head first is best) to 30m and arrive to the big blue.
 You are met by an endless abyss of brilliant blue which filters out to the ocean.
 Whenever I dived here I always felt like a weightless dolphin gliding magically on sea currents.
 Turn around, and you are faced with a wall of coral which you follow slowly up towards the surface, rewarded continuously as you surface.
 A great spot of seeing Lion Fish.

 Another sensational dive down to 30m.
 This dive is incredible at night with a full moon lighting your way.
 You make your way to 15m and descend into a chasm in the rock (The Bell) to 31m to rest on the sandy seabed.
 There is a small channel to continue down but that is for dare devils and I have no time for that.
 Looking up under the moonlight, you are rewarded with views of fish circling under a dim glow – this image will always stick with me.
 You then navigate through a tight hole and slowly inch your way past semi-dead corals to the surface.

 • Eel Garden

-Ok this dive is awesome.
-There isn’t much in the way of coral but it does have a distinct Indian Jones hint to it.
+This dive is awesome.
+There isn’t much in the way of coral but it does have a distinct Indiana Jones hint to it.
 Eels literally come out of the sand and dance around on the seas current.
 It makes for great photos at sand level with a hundred eels doing the Dahab boogie.

 • Lighthouse reef